freeCodeCamp/guide/src/pages/ruby/ruby-on-rails/index.md

 *Don't repeat yourself* means that information is located in a single, unambiguous place.
 For example, using the ActiveRecord module of Rails, the developer does not need to specify database column names in class definitions.
 Instead, Ruby on Rails can retrieve this information from the database based on the class name.

 ## Ruby on Rails is open source
-So not only is it free to use, you can also help make it better.
-More than 3,000 people already have contributed code to <a href='https://github.com/rails/rails' target='_blank' rel='nofollow'>Rails</a>.
+Not only is it free to use, you can also help make it better.
+More than 3,000 people have already contributed code to <a href='https://github.com/rails/rails' target='_blank' rel='nofollow'>Rails</a>.
 It’s easier than you think to become one of them.